ymwjbxxq/aws-kinesis/README.md

 * Without merging messages, you need to call kinesis.putRecords 60 times (30000/500).
 * Merging messages, 10 as the code example we have now 3000 unique messages and the call to kinesis.putRecords is reduced to 6  (3000/500)

-Put this at massive scale and you will see the save in cost.
+Put this at a massive scale and you will see the savings in cost.

 ### Consumer ###

-The idea behind of the Consumer is very simple
+The idea behind the Consumer is very simple

 * Get the Kinesis batch
 * Convert each record from base64 to ut8
-* Split the message in this case was a merge of 10
+* Split the message, in this case, was a merge of 10
 * Process them in parallel